Rob-Kornblum/negative-treatments/README.md

 ## Overview

 This project extracts negative treatments from court opinions using OpenAI's language models.
-These are cases that are (overruled - wholly or partially, criticized, questioned, or limited).
+These are cases that are overruled - wholly or partially, criticized, questioned, or limited.
 It includes prompt engineering, unit tests, and package management.

 ---